-A Winning Formula for Leadership Success
+A Winning Formula for Emotional Intelligence & Leadership Success

 Could it be Intellect, Empathy and Pragmatism?